Our Proven Methods for Alcohol Detox at Icarus

 Deciding between medically assisted detox and the at-home version should depend on the following questions.

-If you have issues favorably answering all of these questions, choosing a medically-assisted detox may be the better option.
+If you have issues favorably answering all of these questions, as well as if you are using other depressants alongside alcohol, such as alcohol and kratom or alcohol and benzodiazepines, choosing a medically-assisted detox may be the better option.
 Are you able to take the next step toward either medically assisted detox or at-home recovery?

 If you or someone you know has not yet decided on recovery, intervention for more severe alcohol withdrawal or detox might be necessary.